Generalized duality, Hamiltonian formalism and new brackets: The Legendre-Fenchel and Legendre transforms

 In the standard mechanics \cite{goldstein1}, one usually restricts to convex, smooth and differentiable Lagrangians (see, e.g., \cite{arnold,sud/muk}).
 Then the coordinates $q^{A}(t)$ are treated as fixed (passive with respect to the Legendre transform) parameters, and the velocities $v^{A}(t)$ are assumed independent functions of time.

-According to our assumptions the supremum (\ref{hqp}) is attained by finding an extremum point $v^{A}=v_{extr}^{A}$ of the (\textquotedblleft pre-Hamiltonian\textquotedblright) function $G\left( q^{A},v^{A} ,p_{A}\right) $, which leads to the \textit{supremum condition}
+According to our assumptions the supremum (\ref{hqp}) is attained by finding an extremum point $v^{A}=v_{extr}^{A}$ of the (\textquotedblleft pre-Hamiltonian\textquotedblright) function $G\left( q^{A},v^{A} ,p_{A}\right) $, which leads to the supremum condition

-It is commonly assumed (see, e.g., \cite{arnold,sud/muk,goldstein1}) that the only way to get rid of dependence on the velocities $v^{A}$ in the r.h.s. of (\ref{hqp}) is to resolve (\ref{pl}) with respect to velocities and find its solution given by a set of functions This can be done only in the class of nondegenerate Lagrangians $L\left( q^{A},v^{A}\right) =L^{\text{\textrm{nondeg}}}\left( q^{A},v^{A}\right) $ (in the second set of variables $v^{A}$), which is equivalent to the Hessian being non-zero
+It is commonly assumed (see, e.g., \cite{arnold,sud/muk,goldstein1}) that the only way to get rid of dependence on the velocities $v^{A}$ in the r.h.s. of (\ref{hqp}) is to resolve (\ref{pl}) with respect to velocities and find its solution given by a set of functions